datacarpentry/image-processing/episodes/01-image-basics.md

 ![Enlarged image area](../fig/01-enlarged.jpg)

-Note that each circle in the enlarged image area -- each pixel -- is all one color, but that each pixel can have a different color from its neighbors.
+Note that each square in the enlarged image area -- each pixel -- is all one color, but that each pixel can have a different color from its neighbors.
 Viewed from a distance, these pixels seem to blend together to form the image we see.